This guest post was written by Emma Higgs.

 About Emma Higgs

 Emma Higgs lives with her husband and two toddlers in Plymouth, England.
-When she finds a minute, she blogs about progressive theology, Christianity & homosexuality, and mental health at www.emmahiggs.com.
+When she finds a minute, she blogs about progressive theology, Christianity & homosexuality, and mental health, amongst other things, at www.emmahiggs.com.
 Find her on Facebook and Twitter.